weaigc/gradio-chatbot/README.md

 # Gradio Chatbot

 >  An Npm package that can automatically convert [Huggingface Spaces](https://huggingface.co/spaces), [Modelscope Studios](https://www.modelscope.cn/studios) and Gradio ChatBot into free APIs.
-It basically supports any space with a chatbot, and currently perfectly supports many model spaces such as [ChatGPT, GPT4Free, Vicuna, MPT-30B, Falcon, ChatGLM and so on](#model-list).
+It basically supports any space with a chatbot, and currently perfectly supports many model spaces such as [GPT4Free, ChatGPT, Llama 2, Vicuna, MPT-30B, Falcon, ChatGLM and so on](#model-list).

 English | [中文](README_CN.md)